11 Best DeFi Crypto Coins to Buy In 2023

 Let’s get started!

 🤔 Take Note!
-Though commonly referred to as ‘coins’, the cryptocurrencies produced by DeFi protocols are actually tokens, ERC-20 tokens to be precise.
+Though commonly referred to as ‘coins’, the cryptocurrencies produced by DeFi protocols are actually tokens, the ERC-20 token standard to be precise.
+Coins vs Tokens Explained

 Top DeFi Categories: Total Value Locked